Jesson Ramil Cid

 Tinkering here and there

-Coach Sean Guevara explained at the National Open.
-Cid could have actually got around 7250 points at the National Games if he had done better in the discus.
+Coach Sean Guevara explained this at the National Open.
+Cid could have gotten around 7250 points at the National Games if he had done better in the discus.
 So what Mr. Lafferty said made a lot of sense.

 For those who don’t know, there are ten events in the grueling decathlon.
 100m,400m,1500m,110 Hurdles, Long Jump, High Jump, Pole Vault, Discus, Shot put, and Javelin.

 While Cid is competitive in the running events, his weaknesses are the lower body events Discus, Shot put, Javelin, and Pole Vault.
 Hence it is the goal of Mr. Lafferty and his team to increase his upper body strength through diet.
 And rigid training to score around 7400 points and challenge for a medal at the Asian Games.

 Mr. Lafferty, who has Fil-New Zealand Oxford College, educated Nutritionist Harvey De Baron assisting with this project, has put Cid on a diet of Kimoah.
 An African imported Grain that will substitute Rice as Cid’s staple.
 At the same time, the Cid bench press is at 85kg.
 Lafferty aims to get him to a 100kg bench, which would see dramatic increases in his throwing ability.

 2015 SEA Games Iron man Cid Settles for Silver in Decathlon